JustinHuPrime/DataPackCrafter/semantics.md

 The tick trigger is also special, as it can't be combined at all.
 The trigger will fire every single tick.
 (This is implemented using function tags.)

+Triggers can be combined together using an or - so the on-expression's commands will run when any trigger fires.

 The typechecked triggers take item specifications - we'd like to typecheck that the item or tag are valid items, but we can't do that without listing all of the items and tags from Minecraft.

 The free-form trigger takes a Minecraft trigger name - we'd like to typecheck that it's a valid name, but we can't do that without listing all of the triggers from Minecraft.
 This also doesn't allow parameters on the trigger.